bufferapp/buffer-redux-hover/README.md

 ### Choosing Id's

 As long as id's are different, they'll be independently hoverable.
 The above example sets the strings manually, but you could also use a `uuid()` too.

-Id's with the same value will all get the hover property set to true at the same time.
+This also means that ids with the same value will all get the hover state applied when any of them are hovered.

 ### MyComponent is cloned with `React.clone`

-This keeps the number of items on the page minimal but adds a little overhead to clone the hoverable component.
-So it's best to keep these small.
+This keeps the number of elements on the page minimal but adds a little overhead to clone the hoverable component.